-Trying to eat a healthy, well-balanced diet becomes much more difficult when teeth are weak, painful, loose, or missing, or when dentures do not fit properly.
-In the United States, about half of older adults have lost many if not all of their teeth.
+Having problems with your teeth can make you more likely to experience malnutrition.
+Trying to eat a healthy, well-balanced diet becomes much more difficult when teeth are weak, painful, loose or missing, or when dentures do not fit properly.
+In the United States, about half of older adults have lost many, if not all of their teeth.

-Researchers have found that when teeth are missing, especially the back teeth that are needed for grinding up food, nutrition suffers.
-If you are unable to chew and grind your food well, you will avoid eating things like fruits and vegetables.
-Instead, you are more likely to rely on soft, easy-to-swallow refined foods, such as white bread, potatoes, puddings.
+Your nutrition can suffer if you have missing teeth, especially the back teeth that are needed for grinding up food.
+If you are unable to chew and grind your food well, you will avoid eating nutritious foods like fruits and vegetables.
+Instead, you are more likely to rely on soft, easy-to-swallow refined foods, such as white bread, potatoes, or puddings.
 Also, your diet will be much less varied.
-This increases the risk of being overweight or obese, and leads to higher salt intake and cholesterol levels, while important nutrients like vitamins and minerals remain in short supply.
+This increases the risk of being overweight or obese, and leads to higher salt intake and cholesterol levels.
+Lack of variation in your diet also means that it is harder to get important nutrients like vitamins and minerals.

 - Poor nutrition

-- Reduced ability to absorb nutrients even if nutrition is adequate (from reduced stomach acid and digestive enzymes)
+- Reduced ability to absorb nutrients even if nutrition is enough (this can be caused by not having enough stomach acid and digestive enzymes)

-- History of surgery in which part of the stomach or small intestine have been removed
+- History of surgery where part of the stomach or small intestine has been removed

-- Long-term medication with antacids or other heartburn medicines
+- Taking antacids or other heartburn medicines long-term

-Although you may not notice any symptoms at first, B12 deficiency can cause severe nerve problems and anemia (not enough red blood cells) if it is not treated.
-Do not ignore symptoms as simply another sign of getting older, because treatment is simple (pills or an injection) and waiting too long may have irreversible consequences.
-Make sure to tell your healthcare professional if you notice any of the following:
+Although you may not notice any symptoms at first, B12 deficiency can cause problems if it is not treated.
+These can include things like severe nerve problems and anemia (not having enough red blood cells).
+Do not ignore symptoms because you think they are simply another sign of getting older.
+Treatment is simple (pills or an injection) and waiting too long may have effects that cannot be reversed.

 - Diarrhea or constipation